Tour our Bird Banding and Research Facilities

 Avian Perception of Glass at PARC

-Millions of birds die every year flying into windows, because they can’t tell reflections form trees, plants, and sky.
+Millions of birds die every year flying into windows, because they can’t tell reflections from trees, plants, and sky.
 Most of these windows are on houses.
 In partnership with the American Bird Conservancy, PARC is studying bird behavior in a specially built flight tunnel (one of only two of its kind in the world).

 The flight tunnel is completely safe and there is no chance of birds actually striking a pane of glass.
 A variety of commercially available windows are undergoing trials to determine which treatments best alleviate the possibility of bird strikes.
 Each bird makes one flight down the tunnel and is immediately released.